websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/configuring-open-graph.md

 <meta property="og:image:alt" content="This is an example." />
 ```

 Here, you can also preview how your Open Graph image will appear in supported contexts.
-Though keep in mind the image ratio may change, depending on where your Page's URL is shared.
+However, the image ratio may change depending on where your Page's URL is shared.

 ![Preview your default Open Graph configuration.](./configuring-open-graph/images/05.png)